 Day 10: India (Mathura)

-After the first day of Holi experiences, we headed to Mathura for day 2 of Holi.
+After the first day of Holi experiences, I headed to Mathura for day 2 of Holi.
 This day, which is the last day of Holi in Vridivan, concludes at the temple in the morning.
-We skipped this as we were at the temple the night before.
+I skipped this as I was at the temple the night before.
 In the afternoon, around 2pm, Holi proceeds to Mathura, where a procession begins at Vishram Ghat and ends just after Holi Gate.
-We met up with the procession somewhere in between the two landmarks and partied in the streets with the people, throwing colored powder around and dancing.
-The procession was wild, crazy and fun, and in our opinion, more enjoyable than Holi at Banke Bihari, however we have some more words of caution:
+I met up with the procession somewhere in between the two landmarks and partied in the streets with the people, throwing colored powder around and dancing.
+The procession was wild, crazy and fun, and in my opinion, more enjoyable than Holi at Banke Bihari, however I have some more words of caution:

 NUMBER 1: Cover your mouth and eyes, or you will be eating the powder.
 It’s non-toxic but can hurt if it gets in your eyes and is unpleasant to eat.